strap/strap_sdk_pebble/README.md

     );
     ```

-3. Include the Strap C source in your src directory.
-We typically lean towards a directory structure that looks like this:

-    ```
-    /pebble-app
-    - /src
-    - - / js
-    - - - pebble-js-app.js (put Strap JS code in here)
-    - - / strap (the Strap C source)
-    - - - strap.c
-    - - - strap.h
-    - - pebble-app.c
-    ```
 4. Include strap.h in any of your source that contains actions you want to track in Strap.
 At a minimum, you must include the Strap header and call the init functions below for Strap to track anything.
 Make sure you correct the path relative to your source.

     `# include "strap/strap.h"`